jakowicz/generator-react-require/README.md

-Yeoman-React-Bootstrap-Require
+generator-react-require-socketio
 =======================

 # Introduction

-This is a Yeoman generator that can be used to create a simple todo application using React, RequireJS, Twitter Bootstrap, Node and Socket IO
+This is a Yeoman generator that can be used to create a simple todo application using React/JSX, requireJS, Socket.IO, Express Jasmine, Sass and Bootstrap

 # Prerequisites